zxp86021/wkhtmltopdf-amd64/README.md

 _Hint_:
 The version of the binary is equal to the git tag.
-To install the latest version, use '0.12.3'.
+To install the latest version, use '0.12.4'.

 ### Packagist

 This package can be found on [Packagist](http://packagist.org) and installed with [Composer](https://getcomposer.org/).

-Require the package for _i386_ with:
+Require the package with:

-    php composer.phar require h4cc/wkhtmltopdf-i386 "0.12.3"

-And for _amd64_ with:

-    php composer.phar require h4cc/wkhtmltopdf-amd64 "0.12.3"
+    composer require zxp86021/wkhtmltopdf-amd64

 The binary will then be located at:

-    vendor/h4cc/wkhtmltopdf-i386/bin/wkhtmltopdf-i386
+    vendor/zxp86021/wkhtmltopdf-amd64/bin/wkhtmltopdf-amd64

 Also a symlink will be created in your configured bin/ folder, for example:

-    vendor/bin/wkhtmltopdf-i386
+    vendor/bin/wkhtmltopdf-amd64